SumitCMLab/P2P-Lending/README.md

-A SmartContract For Loan / Payment written in Solana Blockchain
+A Decentralised Application For P2P Lending/Borrowing on Solana Blockchain, written in Rust frontend is a next